Eight Biggest Financial Planning Myths: How Many Do You Believe?

 Why it’s wrong: Critics argue it’s too rigid, ignoring factors like taxes, fees and the potential financial impact of unexpected expenses, such as long-term care.

 “The biggest myth is that you should follow it.
 It's a rule of thumb if you want a rough gauge," says Sharon Carson, executive director of J.P.
 Morgan Asset Management.
-“If you blindly follow, it in most cases you end up with a lot more money.
-Great if your legacy was your goal, but you could have a better lifestyle having more flexibility.”
+“If you blindly follow it, in most cases, you end up with a lot more money.
+Great if your legacy was your goal, but you could have a better lifestyle with more flexibility.”

-To get a more accurate idea of what your spending needs are in retirement, Carson suggests using one of the many free retirement planning calculators available online or to seek help from a financial advisor.
-Either option will give you a customized plan, taking into account your unique financial situation.
+To get a more accurate idea of your spending needs in retirement, Carson suggests using one of the many free retirement planning calculators available online or seeking help from a financial adviser.
+Either option will give you a customized plan that takes into account your unique financial situation.

 Myth 2: Social Security is bankrupt

-The truth: According to the Social Security Administration the program is fully funded through 2035.
+The truth: It's true that the trust fund underpinning Social Security is in trouble, since more older workers are drawing down funds and fewer young workers are paying into the system.
+According to the Social Security Administration, the program is fully funded through 2035 (or 2023 by some accounts).
 After that, if no changes are made to secure more revenue, retirees will receive about 83% of their benefits.
 To make up the shortfall, the SSA will need to increase revenue and/or trim benefits.

 Why it's wrong: The fear that Social Security is going bankrupt may push some people on the verge of retirement to start collecting benefits early.
-But doing so would result in a reduction of up to 30% in their monthly payments.
+But doing so would result in a reduction of up to 30% in their monthly payments, since you can generally get a bigger benefit if you delay Social Security.

 “While changes will need to be made to ensure its long-term viability, we believe Social Security will likely remain an important part of an individual's retirement income strategy,” says Katherine Tierney, senior retirement strategist at Edward Jones.